What is Celtic Music?

 The Celts and Their Music

-The Celtic music performed by the early tribes possessed simplicity and a primitive quality, relying on a limited selection of instruments including the harp, lyre, and leather bagpipes.
-Frequently utilized to accompany dancing, storytelling, and diverse cultural events, music held a central role in Celtic society.
-Over time, as the Celts engaged with various cultures, including the Romans and Greeks, their music underwent a transformation, assimilating novel instruments and styles into its evolving tapestry.
+The music played by the early Celtic tribes had a basic and primitive feel, using a limited set of instruments such as the harp, lyre, and leather bagpipes.
+Often used to enhance dancing, storytelling, and various cultural gatherings, music was fundamental in Celtic society.
+As time passed and the Celts interacted with different cultures like the Romans and Greeks, their music started to change, adopting new instruments and styles into its ongoing evolution.

 Cultural Influences on Celtic Music